Ficool

 Her sudden words dropped like lead into water.

-"The price for your wish," Aisha said softly, her eyes not leaving mine.
-"When you asked bell to find Aris.
+"The price for your wish," Aisha said softly, her eyes not leaving his.
+"When you asked Bell to find Aris.
 Did you pay it?"

-Cold rippled into my fingertips.
+Cold rippled into his fingertips.
 "But—that didn't cost me anything."

 Her lips curved faintly.
 "Exactly.
 Which means it's yet to be collected."